SMWW4mp3/SMWStuff/README.md

 ## VWF Message generator
 This tool was intended to enchance the user experience in RPGHacker's VWF Message Patch by giving you a "simple to use" interface with a simulated version of the Patch included in the Editor so you can test the message inside your browser.
 Sadly I couldn't work on that thing anymore due to work.
 The GrafixViewer does not work, check out the 4bppDisplay for something that works.

+## l2_crashing_wave
+UberASMTool Level code which makes Layer 2 behave like a crashing Wave comming from behind.taking the player and sprites down with it.
+I show this in action in episode 10 of TheProject and in a separate video (which I haven't released yet).

 ## wiiqwertyuiop_multiplication
 This is a port of a Mulitplication Routine of wiiqwertyuiop to javascript.
 This is just for me to understand how that one works, it just looks weird at the first glance.
 This one contains a very crappy simulated SNES-CPU and shows you how it would "run".